RE Market Memo

 Another great resource for RE data and trends is Joe Manausa Real Estate.

 Check this short US housing market update about Foreclosures.

 More National Data Points To Follow United States

 Longer Term Projection

 Please protect your family’s financial future.
 At the end of the day, you need assets that are in high demand, with a passive flow of income to you, at the best ROI possible without a lot of risk.

 —*** Can you imagine replacing your job by this time next year?
 You can! ****

 Fidelis Wealth Builders provides new and struggling investors a proven roadmap to quickly achieve incredible freedom with life-changing passive income through buying real estate from corporate sellers – without burning dollars in marketing or wasted time on unreasonable home owners – from anywhere in the world with internet and a phone, in only 5-7 hours per week, so you can quit your job or retire in style, and pursue your biggest dreams!

 All it takes is 2-3 houses in our hold model to cover your bills, and you’ll have the skills to keep buying as many as you want – without the marketing and money challenges that stop most investors from making any money.

-If you want to do it together so you can be out of the job grind as fast as possible, check out the 5 shifts you must take to achieve Clarity, Confidence, Action, and Results in Real Estate.
+If you want to do it together so you can be out of the job grind as fast as possible, check out exactly how we do it so you can achieve Clarity, Confidence, Action, and Results in Real Estate.